Homotopy principles for equivariant isomorphisms: Topology

 \begin{theorem} Let $X$ be a Stein $G$-manifold and let $R=\oplus R_i^{\oplus c_i}$ be a $G$-module where the $R_i$ are irreducible. \begin{enumerate} \item The space $\LF(Q)=\ci(X)^G\cdot\Der_Q(X)^G$ is closed in $\Der_Q^\infty(X)^G$. \item The space $\ci(X)^G\cdot\O(X)_R$ is closed in $\ci(X)^c$ where $c=\sum c_i$. \end{enumerate} \end{theorem}

-If the quotient mapping $p\colon X\to Q$ were proper, then the theorem would be a consequence of theorems of Bierstone and Milman \cite[Theorems A, C, D]{BierstoneMilman, BierstoneMilmanb}.
+If the quotient mapping $p\colon X\to Q$ were proper, then the theorem would be a consequence of theorems of Bierstone and Milman \cite{BierstoneMilman}, Theorems A, C, D; \cite{BierstoneMilmanb}.
 Unfortunately, $p\colon X\to Q$ is proper only when $G$ is finite.
 Note that (1) and (2) above are equivalent to the subspaces being complete in the induced topology.

 Let $R=\oplus c_iR_i$ and $c=\sum c_i$ be as above.
 Define $\ci(X)_{R_i}$ to be the sum of the elements of $\ci(X)$ which transform by the representation $R_i$ of $G$ and let $\ci(X)_R=\oplus(\ci(X)_{R_i})^{\oplus c_i}$.
 Then $\ci(X)_R$ is closed in $\ci(X)^c$, hence Fr\'echet, and $\ci(X)_R$ contains $\ci(X)^G\cdot\O(X)_R$.
 Let $\Mor(X,R)$ (resp.\ $\Mor^\infty(X,R)$) denote the holomorphic (resp.\ smooth) maps of $X$ to $R$.
 We have the $G$-equivariant maps $\Mor(X,R)^G$ and $\Mor^\infty(X,R)^G$.
 Let $\sigma\colon \ci(X)_R\to\Mor^\infty(X,R^*)^G$ where $\sigma(f)$, $f\in\ci(X)_R$, sends $x\in X$ to the element of $R^*$ sending $f$ to $f(x)$.
 Let $\Gamma\in\Mor^\infty(X,R^*)$.
 Define $\tau(\Gamma)\in\ci(X)_R$ by $\tau(\Gamma)(x) = \Gamma(x)(r)$, $x\in X$, $r\in R$. \begin{lemma} \begin{enumerate} \item The maps $\sigma$ and $\tau$ are inverses of each other, hence $\ci(X)_R$ and $\Mor^\infty(X,R^*)^G$ are isomorphic Fr\'echet spaces. \item The isomorphisms $\sigma$ and $\tau$ restrict to isomorphisms of $\ci(X)^G\cdot\O(X)_R$ and $\ci(X)^G\cdot \Mor(X,R^*)^G$. \end{enumerate} Hence $\ci(X)^G\cdot \O(X)_R$ is complete if and only if $\ci(X)^G\cdot\Mor(X,R^*)^G$ is complete. \end{lemma}